 If you’re bullish on the Canadian economy given the stability of our banking sector and the demand for energy over the long term, this is an excellent index fund for you.

-The iShares S&P/TSX 60™ INDEX ETF (TSX:XIU) is a more concentrated version of the fund mentioned above.
+The iShares S&P/TSX 60™ Index Fund (TSX:XIU) is a more concentrated version of the fund mentioned above.

 Instead of holding hundreds of companies, this fund focuses on the 60 most valuable companies on the market.

 The performance of these larger companies tends to be better over time.